Musicals101.com

 Actress, singer

 b.
 June 15, 1897 (New York City) - Jan.
-30, 2003
+30, 2003 (London, UK)

 As a member of the Metropolitan Opera Company from 1918-1922, Ellis sang with the great tenor Enrico Caruso before switching to a career on the popular stage.
 After appearing in several dramatic productions, she played the title role in the original Broadway production of Rudolph Friml's hit operetta Rose Marie (1924).
 With co-star Dennis King, she introduced the memorable "Indian Love Call" ("When I'm calling you-oo-oo-oo").
 After winning raves in the West End version of Jerome Kern's Music In the Air (1933), Ellis relocated to London.
 Her good looks and superb vocal technique made her a lasting favorite with British audiences.
 She co-starred with songwriter-actor Ivor Novello in three of his biggest musical hits – Glamorous Night (1933), The Dancing Years (1939) and Arc de Triomphe (1943).
 Ellis introduced such Novello favorites as "Waltz of My Heart," "My Dearest Dear" and "I Can Give You the Starlight."
 She spent was a volunteer ambulance driver during World War II.
 In the years that followed, Ellis appeared mainly in non-musical plays, including Terrance Rattigan's drama The Browning Version.
 After starring in Noel Coward's short-lived musical After the Ball (1954), she devoted her later years to straight dramatic work on stage and screen.
 In 1995, she played her final role on the Granada/PBS TV series Sherlock Holmes.
-At the time of her death, sources varied as to her age.
+At the time of her death, sources varied as to her age, which was later confirmed as 105.

 Ellis, Vivian